mpangburn/IteratorTools/README.md

 ```

 ### counter(start:step:)
 Returns an infinite iterator-sequence beginning at `start` and incrementing by `step`.
-By default, creates a counter beginning at zero and incrementing by one.
+By default, this function creates a counter beginning at zero and incrementing by one.

 ```swift
 let values = counter()